dassencio/cracking-the-coding-interview/README.md

 Description
 ===========

-Solutions (in C++) to problems from the book "Cracking the Coding Interview, 4th Edition - 150 Programming Interview Questions and Solutions".
+Solutions (in C++) to selected problems from the book "Cracking the Coding Interview, 4th Edition - 150 Programming Interview Questions and Solutions".

 License